JohnnyW74/DevOpsCon2018/README.md

-Talk on DevOpsCon 2018 i munich
+Talk on DevOpsCon 2018 in munich
 =

 https://devopsconference.de/live-demo-slideless/build-your-own-production-kubernetes-cluster-on-a-workstation/